 Many types of exercise can benefit your health, such as:

 - Doing household chores

 - Aerobic exercises (jogging, swimming, biking, climbing stairs, hiking)

 Can anyone exercise?

 Yes.
-However, it's important that the type of activity is appropriate to your:
+However, it's important that the type of activity is right for your:

 If you have any chronic illnesses, it's important to check with your doctor before you start.